Click Create configuration in the top-right corner.

-- The Untitled configuration page opens with four tabs: General, Security, Channels, and Failover chain.
+The Create New OTP Configuration page opens with four tabs: General, Security, Channels, and Failover chain.

 General tab